The Managing Director, has worked for Cray Supercomputers back in the 80s, and then as an Apple and Compaq engineer for different Apple Centres.

 Andrew then joined a fledgeling Apple Mail Order company called Macline as the 4th employee and worked as the technical, purchasing and sales manager.

-Andrew now lives near Brighton working on Smartmessages development, also as the first line of support, the admin coordinator and sales manager.
+Andrew now lives in Brighton working on Smartmessages development, also as the first line of support, the admin coordinator and sales manager.

 The Technical Director, gained his MSc in interactive computer design at Loughborough University of Technology in 1994, gaining the only distinction awarded for his thesis, and a BSc in Computer Science and Digital Electronics from King's College London.

 Marcus has been a maintainer of PHPMailer (the most commonly used code for sending email) for about a decade, and is a regular contributor to innumerable open-source projects, including Apache, PHP, Zend Framework, CakePHP, LESS, Twitter Bootstrap and many more.